Power meters

 THD (Total Harmonic Distortion) shows how much harmonics are present in the network.
 High THD values can cause heat, interference and reduced equipment life.
 Power meters with PQ functions are used for troubleshooting and analysis of such problems.

-Do you need help choosing the right power meter?
+Do you need help choosing the right energy meter?

 C-Pro-logo